Rotavirus Oral Vaccine

 - Ear pain.

-- The chance of a very bad type of bowel blockage or twisting may be raised in infants and children after taking rotavirus oral vaccine.
+- The chance of a severe type of bowel blockage or twisting may be raised in infants and children after taking rotavirus oral vaccine.
 Most of the time, this has happened within 7 days after the first dose.
 Sometimes, this can happen up to many weeks after the last dose.
-Call the doctor right away if your child has blood in the stools; high fever; or very bad loose stools (diarrhea), throwing up, or stomach pain.
+Call the doctor right away if your child has blood in the stools; high fever; or severe diarrhea, throwing up, or stomach pain.

-- Rarely, a very bad health problem called Kawasaki disease has happened with this medicine.
+- Rarely, a very bad health problem called Kawasaki disease has happened with rotavirus oral vaccine.
 This health problem can affect the heart and can be deadly if left untreated.
 Call the doctor right away if your child has high fever, rash, red eyes or mouth, swollen glands, or swelling in the arms or legs.

 What are some other side effects of Rotavirus Oral Vaccine?